A pension scheme for employees: yes or no?

 - Staff

 How does a pension work?
 Is offering it mandatory for employers?
-And how much does your employee contribute to the premium?
-Read the answers to frequently asked questions about pension schemes here.
+And what does the Pension Act mean for you and your employees?
+Read the answers to frequently asked questions here and find out how to prepare for the new pension rules.

 Pension is income your employees receive from reaching retirement age.
 Most employers (in Dutch) offer a pension scheme as part of the fringe benefits.
 You help pay for your employees' pensions, allowing them to build up their pensions.
 Pension expert Pim Adams works at a.s.r. and answers three frequently asked questions about pension schemes.